strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 >
 > - finger
 >
->
-> Understand how finger daemon derives the information that it returns, and hence how it can be abused.
+>Understand how finger daemon derives the information that it returns, and hence how it can be abused.

+- r* commands: `rusers <host>`
+- SMTP: `EXPN` and `VRFY` commands
+- finger: TCP/79 , shows you where someone was last seen

 ### F2 Unix vulnerabilities